dlol/website/content/en/blog/cloudflare-ipv6/index.md

 date: 2024-04-12T19:04:06+02:00
 ---

 Cloudflare makes it a chore to disable IPv6 support on their edge servers, you can't just flick the switch on the dashboard, which is annoying.
-Probably because "muh ipv4 exhaustion!!"
-(My friends at the GC's R&D division have a pretty simple solution for this issue however.)

 {{< img src="4zqi9nln.bmp" width="70%" og=false >}}